webplatform/docs/tutorials/css-regions/index.md

 confront design problems traditionally reserved for desktop publishing applications.
-While most of an article's text can be allowed to flow from one region to another, some elements such as headings should not be allowed to 'break' so freely:
+While most of an article's text can be allowed to flow from one region to another, some elements such as headings should not be allowed to ''break'' so freely:

 [[File:region_badbreak.png]]